 - Education supports sustainable farming.
-When farmers received education they reduced their environmental impact by 39% and pesticide use by 17%.
+When farmers received more education, they reduced their environmental impact by 39% and pesticide use by 17%.

 - Education slows the population growth.
 Slowing the population growth reduces the amount of greenhouse gases in the environment.
-Women with at least 12 years of education have a 75-80% less children than a woman with lower levels of education.
+Women with at least 12 years of education have 75-80% less children than women with lower levels of education.

 Tier 1: Global Goodness

-- In America we have the resources to receive a basic education, as well as options for secondary and post-secondary education.
-Making our own education a priority can help aid others and less fortunate in receiving their education.
+- In America, we have the resources to receive a basic education, as well as options for secondary and post-secondary education.
+Making our own education a priority can aid others who are less fortunate in receiving their education.

 - Volunteer at libraries to assist with reading to children.

-- If you are an educator, make it a priority to share sustainability methods to your students.
+- If you are an educator, make it a priority to share sustainability methods with your students.